Skip to main content

 Two people talking in a cafe

-Do I have a peer mentor?
+How do I get a peer mentor?

 Making contact with your Peer Mentor

-Your Peer Mentor should contact you on your University email address before you arrive at the University to arrange an initial meeting with you.
-We would normally expect you to meet with your Peer Mentor within your first two weeks of starting your programme.
+Your Peer Mentor will contact you, by email, before you arrive at the University to arrange an initial meeting with you.
+You can meet with your Peer Mentor up to a month before you start, or once you start your programme.
 Meetings will either take place on MS Teams or in-person, depending on your own needs.
-In some cases you may meet as a group with other new students.
+In some cases you may meet as a group with other new researchers.
 During this initial meeting it is down to you and your Peer Mentor to establish how often you would like to meet.

 Email us if you haven't heard from your Peer Mentor